 In 1997, the Income Tax Act of the ROC was amended to integrate corporate income tax and stockholder dividend tax to eliminate the double taxation effect for resident stockholders of Taiwan companies.
 Under the amendment, after-tax earnings generated from January 1, 1998 and not distributed to stockholders as dividends in the following year are assessed with a 10% unappropriated earnings tax.
 See "Item 10.
 Additional Information-E. Taxation-ROC Taxation-Dividends."
 Under IFRSs, the 10% tax on unappropriated earnings is accrued during the year the earnings arise and adjusted to the extent that distributions are approved by the stockholders in the following year.
 In 2014, due to the reversal of the 10% unappropriated earnings tax accrued in 2013, which was much lower than that accrued in 2014, net unappropriated earnings tax accrued in 2014 was higher than that accrued in 2015, and our effective tax rate decreased from 19.3% in 2014 to 17.5% in 2015 as a result.
-In 2016, due to the reversal of the 10% unappropriated earnings tax accrued in 2015, which was much higher than that accrued in 2016, net unappropriated earnings tax accrued in 2015.
-As a result, our effective tax rate decreased from 19.16.
+In 2016, due to the reversal of the 10% unappropriated earnings tax accrued in 2015, which was much higher than that accrued in 2016, net unappropriated earnings tax accrued in 2016 was lower than that accrued in 2015.
+As a result, our effective tax rate decreased from 17.5% in 2015 to 15.8% in 2016.